 St Paul's churchyard in Deptford, London.
 Photo Marathon

 London churches can help to green the capital, improve our air quality, and support people, bees and other wildlife by working with their community to help plant 660 free trees - enough for every church in London to plant or donate.
-You can plant a free tree in your churchyard or donate it to a school, community group or other faith organisation.
+You can plant free trees in your churchyard or donate them to a school, community group or other faith organisation.

-The free trees are available between February and June 2017 as part of The Conservation Foundation's Trees for Sacred Spaces project, supported by the Church of England and Mayor of London.
+The free trees will be available between late October and late November 2017 as part of The Conservation Foundation's Trees for Sacred Spaces project, supported by the Church of England and Mayor of London.

 If your church is in a London borough, and in the diocese of Southwark, London, Chelmsford or Rochester, scroll down to find out how to take part.